 Another group of beneficial bacteria called nitrate bacteria then convert the nitrite into nitrate, which is considered the least harmful form of nitrogen.
 Nitrate can be consumed by plants as a nutrient, acting as a natural fertilizer for aquatic plants in the tank.
 However, excessive nitrate levels can lead to algae growth and other water quality issues.

-See also How to start a new fish tank
+See also How often to change filter cartridge in fish tank

 As the fish waste accumulates and the nitrogen cycle progresses, the nitrate levels gradually increase in the tank.
 Additionally, overfeeding the fish or having an excessive number of fish in the tank can contribute to elevated nitrate levels.
 Inadequate filtration or lack of regular water changes can also lead to a buildup of nitrates.